 At first, it was all about learning for me.
-I dove right in and began Googling everything there was to know: how to take great pictures, how to write a compelling post, SEO, social media, growing your following, working with brands, and so much more.
-I got distracted by the “newness” of it all, that I completely forgot about the content I was originally planning to share.
+I dove right in and began Googling everything there was to know.
+From how to take great pictures, write a compelling post, SEO, social media, growing your following, working with brands, and so much more.
+It was easy to get distracted by the “newness” of it all.
+And I completely forgot about the content I was originally planning to share.

 What started as a passionate dream, turned into a comparison war I just couldn’t win.
 Now that I understood all that went into blogging all I could see was that I wasn’t good enough.
 If I was ever going to get to their level, I had to be better.
 Here I was comparing my start to someone else’s 5 year mark and it just wasn’t pretty.
 I started consuming way more than I was creating and the black hole just kept getting deeper.
 I would find myself scrolling through Instagram for hours comparing my images to those of seasoned bloggers.

-Now let me just clarify that I don’t think any bloggers wake up with the intention of destroying their readers self confidence and making them feel inadequate.
+Now let me just clarify that I don’t think any bloggers wake up with the intention of destroying their readers’ self-confidence and making them feel inadequate.
 Just like me, many bloggers simply get sucked into the industry and our society’s obsession with consumerism so quickly that they don’t have a second to blink and acknowledge what’s happening.
 So why am I writing this post?
-Well for two reasons:

 Is it a bummer that I had to experience this when starting my blog?
 Yes!
 But looking back I’m so thankful for the past few years and the ways they have opened my eyes.
 Along the way, I uncovered my mission and found the true purpose behind my blog.
 It isn’t just about Interior Design or creativity.
 It isn’t about my latest outfit or travel adventure either.
 It’s about helping women, just like you, reject comparison and consumerism and instead cultivate a purposeful life on any budget.
 I hope my blog is a space filled with encouragement and never makes you feel like I felt when I was first introduced to this community.
 The blogging industry is a very powerful way for women to encourage and uplift other women through their own experiences.
 It allows us to connect with people from all over the world, that we never would’ve met otherwise.
 It’s a powerful and life changing community, if it’s used correctly!
 So let’s commit to keeping it positive and focused on that mission.